 If the risk is high on the likelihood scale and high on the consequence scale, you can define the level of risk as very high.
 Conversely, if the risk falls low on the likelihood scale and low on the consequence scale, the level of risk would be very low.

-Despite this basic structure, risk matrices can vary greatly depending on your organisation and how you use them.
+Despite this basic structure, a risk severity matrix can vary greatly depending on your organization and how you use them.